 4. Load an existing file from the files list-box by clicking the filename.

-° Note: A second more descriptive list of log files is displayed when clicking
+° Note: A second more descriptive list of log files is displayed by clicking the yellow

 5. Click the various green labels on the right and see their functions.

 6. Select the HELP menu.
 The first help selection is basic help for all of GenLog.
 Use the

 `Index` to search for a particular topic.
 The `About this Contest` selection is basic rules

 and hints to use GenLog in the loaded contest.
 This alone can be most helpful, especially for

 different input techniques like in the ARRL Nov SS for example.
 If my WinHelp file does not

 open, get the WinHlp32.exe file from Microsoft`s Win32 page.
 Or - select the HTML help format

 in the Help menu.
 Or - read the on-line help files on my web page.